N2MGAMING/AutoPull/README.md

 2. `AllowedRepos` file contains all the repositories that AutoPull detected in the src folder specified in `AutoPull.conf`.
 The user can disable the update of a specific Git repository by changing the `Allowed` value stated next to the repository's path in this file.
 As a result, the script will ignore this repository.

+N.B :
-N.B : - AutoPull will detect new folders and ask the user if they want to allow the Auto-update
+- AutoPull will detect new folders and ask the user if they want to allow the Auto-update .
 - You can include folders not present in the src folder by adding their path in `AllowedRepos` followed by ` = Allowed`.
-Make sure not to change the file structure.
-This can lead to a break of the scriptn read the Troubleshooting section if this occurs .
+Don't change the file structure.
+This can lead to a break of the script, read the Troubleshooting section if this occurs .

 ## Troubleshooting